Bhagya Chandra

-Bhagya Chandra (also known as Ching-Thang Khomba and Jai Singh) (1748–1799) was a king of Manipur in the 18th century CE.
+Bhagya Chandra (also known as Ching-Thang Khomba and Jai Singh) (1748–1798) was a king of Manipur in the 18th century CE.
 He was the grandson of Gharib Niwaz and ruled Manipur for almost forty years (1759–1798).
-During his rule, he faced several invasions from the Burmese empire and went into exile, but eventually made peace with Burma.
+During his rule, he faced several invasions from the Burmese empire, introduced cultural reforms, consolidate Moirang kingdom into Meitei kingdoms and went into exile, but eventually made peace with Burma.

 Bhagya Chandra is known for spreading Vaishnavism in the Manipur state.
 He invented the Manipuri Raas Leela dance.
 His daughter (Shija Laioibi) played the role of Radha at the first performance and became a popular figure in Manipur.